negarloloshahvar/DataCamp-Supervised-Learning-with-scikit-learn/README.md

 It is difficult to compare two models with low precision and high recall or vice versa.
 So to make them comparable, we use F-Score.
 F-score helps to measure Recall and Precision at the same time.
 It uses Harmonic Mean in place of Arithmetic Mean by punishing the extreme values more.

+### What is the AUC - ROC Curve?
+It tells how much the model is capable of distinguishing between classes.
+Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.